 The JSNA is an assessment of the current and future health and social care needs of the local community; these are needs that could be met by the local authority, Clinical Commissioning Group (CCG), or NHS England.
 The Department of Health (DoH) defines a needs assessment as ‘a systematic method for reviewing the health and wellbeing needs of a population, leading to agreed commissioning priorities that will improve health and wellbeing outcomes and reduce inequalities'.
 The DoH have also published statutory guidance on completing JSNAs and Joint Health and Wellbeing Strategies (JHWS).

 Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare JSNAs and JHWS, through the local Health and Wellbeing Board.
 Local areas are free to undertake JSNAs in a way best suited to their local circumstances.
 There is no template or format that must be used and no mandatory data set to be included, although they must be fit for purpose.
 Ultimately, CCGs, NHS England and local authorities’ plans for commissioning services will be expected to be informed by the evidence contained within JSNAs and JHWS.
-The latest Southampton Health and Wellbeing Strategy (2017-2025) can be downloaded below.
+The latest Southampton Health and Wellbeing Strategy (2017-2025) and Health and Wellbeing Strategy Dashboard can be downloaded below.

 Southampton City Council - Health and Wellbeing Strategy 2017-2025